 Why is it always incumbent on us?

-We need to go after liberalism in general.
+Yeah, we need to go after liberalism in general.

-We need to go after just leave Hillary alone.
+We need to go after, just leave Hillary alone.

 We don't need to be giving her all this attention.